identinet/check/services/verifiable-data-service/README.md

 ![Talao add Credentials](./docs/figures/talao-add-credential_small.jpg)

-3. Interact with Demo Shop (start tunnel - `just tunnel`, caddy server `just dev` and shop `cd services/demo-shop && just dev`).
-Then go to the page that requests a credential.
+3. Start this service (`cd services/verifiable-data-service && just dev`) and the Demo Shop (start tunnel - `just tunnel`, caddy server `just dev` and shop `cd services/demo-shop && just dev`).
+Then open the Demo Shop and go to the page that requests a credential.

 Subsequently, the following steps are performed internally: